Disease Guide ·Brachycephalic Syndrome ·2026

 7Does pet insurance cover brachycephalic syndrome surgery?

-Coverage varies significantly between insurers.
-Some comprehensive policies cover BOAS surgery as a standard illness or condition.
-Others exclude it as a congenital, hereditary, or breed-specific condition.
-Even policies that cover hereditary conditions may have extended waiting periods.
-If you own a flat-faced breed, check the specific exclusions list before buying — don't assume brachycephalic conditions are covered.
+Some comprehensive policies cover BOAS surgery; others exclude it as congenital, hereditary, or breed-specific.
+Hereditary-covering policies may have extended waiting periods.
+If you own a flat-faced breed, check exclusions before buying - don't assume coverage.

 Marcel Janik, founder of RealVetCost